 Rare Treatment Accelerator

 Working together we can find treatments for rare diseases – fast.
-Apply today for your chance to receive up to the value of $1 million, in AI and drug discovery resources, to develop new therapies
+The Rare Treatment Accelerator offers patient groups the chance to receive up to the value of $1 million, in AI and drug discovery resources, to develop new therapies

 A rare opportunity